ShashankRajput90/shashankrajput90/README.md

 👋 Hi, I’m @ShashankRajput90

-👀 I’m interested in Data Science, AI-ML
+👀 I’m interested in Data Science,ML

-💞️ I’m looking to collaborate on Web And AI projects
+💞️ I’m looking to collaborate on ML And AI projects

+🌱 I’m currently learning Scikit-learn and NumPy

 📫 How to reach me rajputshashank9012@gmail.com